yuelai-feng/yuelai-feng.github.io/README.md

-# *About*
+# *about*

 My name is 冯越来 (fung-yueh-lie).
-I usually go by Mollie in real life because it requires less explanation.
-Also, nobody really calls me by my first name in China (it's either my full name or other nicknames) and I grew up having this English name, so Mollie actually feels more natural to me!
+I usually go by Mollie.

-I grew up in Shanghai, China.
-In 2021, after completing my freshman year fully online, I moved to the US for college.
+I'm currently a research technician at [Jazayeri Lab](http://jazlab.org) at [MIT's McGovern Institute](https://mcgovern.mit.edu/).
 I completed my bachelor's degree in computational and systems biology at [UCLA](https://www.ucla.edu/).
-Currently, I'm a research technician at [Jazayeri Lab](http://jazlab.org) at [MIT McGovern Institute for Brain Research](https://mcgovern.mit.edu/).

-I am boardly interested in how neural dynamics give rise to flexible minds and behaviors.
-I am especially interested in topics of memorization, learning, and generalization.
+As a neuroscientist in training, I'm broadly interested in how neural dynamics give rise to higher cognition and flexible behavior.
+More specifically, I'd like to explore how memory and knowledge is acquired, maintained, and used in the brain.

-Besides research, I also enjoy traveling, making travel plans, [taking photos](https://photos.app.goo.gl/N9PXKGZJmQzVzKk39), writing calligraphy on greeting cards, and playing tennis.
+In my free time, I enjoy traveling, [taking photos](https://photos.app.goo.gl/N9PXKGZJmQzVzKk39), practicing calligraphy, and playing tennis.